NattapongSiri/permutator/readme.md

 - Function that call callback function to return product
 ### Iterator
-This crate provides `CartesianProduct` struct that implement `Iterator` trait.
+This crate provides `CartesianProduct` struct that implement `Iterator`, `IteratorCell`, `IteratorReset` trait.
 The struct provide 3 use cases.
 - Use Rust builtin `Iterator` functionality.
 - Use `next` function that return borrowed result into mutable slice.
 - use `next_into_cell` function that return borrowed result into Rc<RefCell<>> of mutable slice.
+- use `reset` function instead of creating a new Iterator everytime you need to reiterate.
 ### Callback function
 This crate provides 4 functions that serve different usecase.
 - `cartesian_product` function that return product as callback parameter